-Unfortunately, the CNSLC is only open to students with majors in the College of Natural Sciences.
+Unfortunately, the CNSLC is only open to students with first declared majors in the College of Natural Sciences.
 Email us with questions.

 The College of Natural Sciences houses 13 different majors.
 The diversity in our student body is something we are proud of.

 After you submit your application, our team will review it and make a decision to accept or deny your application.
 If you are accepted, if there are still available spaces in the community and if your housing application is complete, your spot will automatically be held in Laurel Village, and CSU Housing will update your assignment as soon as they are able.
 Know that our application does not replace your housing application, and in order for you to be officially placed in our community you will need to complete and submit a separate CSU Housing application.